Anisotropic universe with anisotropic sources: SN Ia constraints on cosmic shear and anisotropy

-We find an improvement of $\Delta\chi^2 = -2.83$ for the Cosmic Strings, and $\Delta\chi^2 = -2.79$ for Domain Walls, Magnetic fields and Lorentz-violating Magnetic Fields as anisotropic sources in our anisotropic model, compared to the standard $\Lambda$CDM sources in a flat FRW universe.
-As is evident from Fig.~[\ref{fig:sn-cosmopar-am}], there is a weak dependence of $\chi^2$ on the anisotropy axis parameters $\hat{\lambda}=(R_A,D_A)$.
-But we find the same preferred axis for the various equation of state parameterizations (for different anisotropic sources), which might be indicative of a hidden preferred axis becoming explicit, independent of the specific anisotropic parameterization used.
-Both the weak dependence of anisotropy axis and the overall $\chi^2$ improvement may be remedied by a future SN1a compilation containing more number of supernovae.
-Interestingly the anisotropy axes we found here, is also approximately close to other preferred directions found in diverse cosmological data \cite{AnisoAxes}, as shown in Fig.[\ref{fig:aniso-axes}].
+As is evident from Fig.~[\ref{fig:aniso-axes}], there is a weak dependence of $\chi^2$ on the anisotropy axis parameters $\hat{\lambda}=(l_A,b_A)$.
+But we find the same preferred axis for the various equation of state parameterizations corresponding to different anisotropic sources.
+This might be indicative of a hidden preferred axis becoming explicit, independent of the specific anisotropic parameterization used.
+Both the weak dependence of anisotropy axis parameters on $\chi^2$, and the overall improvement in $\chi^2$, may be remedied by a future SN1a data compilation which is homogeneous in both redshift and position spaces.

+Interestingly the anisotropy axes we found here, are also approximately close to other preferred directions found in diverse cosmological data \cite{AnisoAxes}.
+Some (three) of the other anisotropy axes seem to be lying (just) outside of the $2\sigma$ confidence level of our anisotropy axes plotted there.
+But they all may agree with each other in direction within that limit, as the $1\sigma$ bounds on these axes would overlap with our confidence contours (see Ref.~\cite{PlanckAniso} and \cite{AnisoAxes} for $1\sigma$ bounds on each the anisotropy axes of Table~[\ref{tab:aniso-axes}]).
+The bottom plot of Fig.~[\ref{fig:aniso-axes}] shows all these diverse axes in perspective.
 The CMB mirror parity symmetry axis \cite{PlanckAniso} is the closest one to the axes we found here, at a mere angular separation of $10^\circ$.
+All these axes pointing nearly in the same direction might be indicative of a cosmic preferred axis for our universe.